Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 The court's paramount consideration when making a decision for the future care arrangements of a child is their welfare and what is in their best interest.
 The court will also consider the circumstances in your case including whether there is any risk to the child and the impact any change will have on the child’s life.

-When making a decision, the court apply a welfare checklist which includes the following:
+When making a decision, the court applies a welfare checklist that includes the following:

 1. The wishes and feelings of the child concerned.

-3. The likely effect on the child if the circumstances change as a result of the Court’s decision.
+3. The likely effect on the child if the circumstances change due to the Court’s decision.

 5. Any harm the child has suffered or may be at risk of suffering.

-6. The capability of the child’s parents (or any other person the Court finds relevant) at meeting the child’s needs.
+6. The capability of the child’s parents (or any other person the Court finds relevant) to meet the child’s needs.

 7. The powers available to the Court in the Court proceedings.